jocap/typst-x-bar/lib.typ

     }
   }

-  let getchildren(x, sty) = {
+  // The `children' value attached via metadata to each node/branch contains an array of pairs that specify the horizontal and vertical position of each terminal in the tree.
+This information is used by `with-arrows'. let getchildren(x, sty) = {
     if type(x) == "content" {
       x = if repr(x.func()) == "style" { (x.func)(sty) } else { x }